What can I do with Custom Objects?

 Custom Objects, November 2010 and newer

 Custom Objects can be used to integrate organization-specific data with Oracle Service Cloud's standard objects.
-You can add custom objects to workspaces, workflows, custom reports, navigation sets, customer portal pages, and other areas of Oracle Service Cloud.
+You can add custom objects to workspaces, workflows, custom reports, navigation sets, customer portal pages, and other areas of Oracle B2C Service.

 Note: To create custom objects from a customer portal page, you must have Connect PHP installed.
 For more information regarding Connect PHP, refer to Connect for PHP.